 A local person, 40-year-old Ramesh Viswashkumar, said, "Thirty seconds after take-off, there was a loud noise, and then the plane crashed," He added, "When I got up, there were bodies all around me.
 I was scared.
 I stood up and ran.
 There were pieces of the plane all around me," he said.
 "Someone grabbed hold of me and put me in an ambulance and brought me to the hospital."

 The Air India flight that crashed was one of Boeing's aircraft; it was the Boeing 787-8 Dreamliner, and it was the first crash of a Dreamliner since it began flying commercially in 2011, as per the Aviation Safety Network Database.
 The crashed aircraft was first flown in 2013 and delivered to Air India in 2014.
-According to the ATC (Air Traffic Control) at Sardar Vallabhbhai Patel International Airport (AMD), the flight took off at 1:39 PM, and soon after that, a "MayDay" call was made by the Pilot, signaling an emergency, but thereafter, no response was received from the aircraft.
+According to the ATC (Air Traffic Control) at Sardar Vallabhbhai Patel International Airport (AMD), the flight took off at 1:39 PM, and soon after that, a "MayDay" call was made by the Pilot, signaling an emergency.
+Still, thereafter, no response was received from the aircraft.